keptn/spec/shipyard.md

 * **Name**.
 The name of the stage.
 This name will be used for the GitOps branch and the Kubernetes namespace to which services at this stage will be deployed to.
 Future versions will allow to explicitly define the target namespace.

 * **Deployment**.
-The deployment strategy used to deploy a new version of a service.
-Keptn supports deployment strategies of type:
+The deployment property is used to specify the deployment strategies.
+Currently, the following strategies are supported:
   * `direct`: Deploys a new version of a service by replacing the old version of the service.
   * `blue_green_service`: Deploys a new version of a service next to the old one.
 After a successful validation of this new version, it replaces the old one and is marked as stable (i.e. it becomes the `primary`-version).

-   Future versions of Keptn will also support canary deployments.
+   Future versions of Keptn will also support canary releases.

 * **Tests**.
 Currently, in `tests` a single strategy can be used for validating a deployment.
 Failed tests result in an automatic roll-back of the latest deployment in case of a blue/green deployment strategy.
 Keptn supports tests of type: